 An Interview with Dr. Robert Pugach, MD

 Dr. Robert Pugach answers questions about concerns regarding the prevention, diagnosis and treatment of prostate cancer and how HIFU (High Intensity Focused Ultrasound) is advancing treatment and improving outcomes.
 Read article

 Hardly a week goes by without reading or hearing about someone you know, or some celebrity, learning that he has prostate cancer.
 Prostate cancer is the second leading cause of death from cancer among US men.
 Read article

 New Genetic Test for Prostate Cancer…Hope or Hype?

 It seems as if not a month goes by where we read headlines proclaiming new medical breakthroughs.
 In the article, Brave New Worlds in Diagnosing Diseases, several new promising diagnostic tests, including one about a new prostate cancer assay, were outlined.
 The test they discussed was captioned as a “less-guess” prostate test, the Oncotype Dx Prostate Cancer Assay test.
 Read Article

 Prostate Cancer Screening Controversy?

-Dr. Robert Pugach, Medical Director of Pacific Coast Urology Medical Center, gives his opinion of the USPSTF’s finding and what he advises men to do.
+Dr. Robert Pugach, Medical Director of Western States HIFU, gives his opinion of the USPSTF’s finding and what he advises men to do.

 Six years ago, the United States Preventive Services Task Force (USPSTF) ignited controversy in the medical community when they advised against most routine screening for prostate cancer with a PSA blood test.
 Specifically, the recommendation set off a firestorm of debate in the urological community because most urologists are strong advocates of annual prostate testing with a PSA and a rectal examination.
 Read article